Does a process server have to be licensed in Hawaii?

 (a) Summons – Issuance.
 Upon the filing of the complaint the clerk shall forthwith issue a summons and deliver it to the plaintiff or the plaintiff’s attorney, who shall cause the summons and a copy of the complaint to be served in accordance with this rule.
 Upon request of the plaintiff separate or additional summonses shall issue against any defendants.

 (c) Same: By Whom Served.
 Service of all process shall be made by the anywhere in the State by the sheriff..., by the chief of police..., by some other person specifically appointed by court for that purpose, or by any other person who is not a party and is not less than 18 years of age.
 A subpoena, however, may be served as provided in Rule 45.

 (d) Personal Service. ...
 Service shall be made as follows:

 (e) Same: Other service.
 Whenever a statute or an order of court provides for service upon a party not an inhabitant of or found within the State ... service shall be made under the circumstances and in the manner prescribed by the statute or order.

 (f) Territorial limits of effective service.
 All process may be served anywhere within the State and, when a statute or order so provides, beyond the limits of the State.

 (g) Return.
-The person serving the process shl make proof of service theref to the court promptly and in any event within the time during which the person served must respond to the process.
-WHen service is made by any person specially appointed by the court, or by an authorized process server, that person shall make affidavit of such service.
+The person serving the process shall make proof of service thereof to the court promptly and in any event within the time during which the person served must respond to the process.
+When service is made by any person specially appointed by the court, or by an authorized process server, that person shall make affidavit of such service.

 RULE 77(f) [Applicable only to District Court-where amount in controversy does not exceed $25,000]